Xilinx/mlir-aie/programming_examples/basic/passthrough_kernel/README.md

 # Passthrough Kernel:

-This IRON design flow example, called "Passthrough Kernel", demonstrates the process of creating a simple AIE implementation for vectorized memcpy on a vector of integers.
+This IRON design flow example, called "Passthrough Kernel", demonstrates a simple AIE implementation for vectorized memcpy on a vector of integers.
 In this design, a single AIE core performs the memcpy operation on a vector with a default length `4096`.
 The kernel is configured to work on `1024` element sized subvectors, and is invoked multiple times to complete the full copy.
 The example consists of two primary design files: `aie2.py` and `passThrough.cc`, and a testbench `test.cpp` or `test.py`.

 ## Source Files Overview